 INTERNATIONAL DAY OF FRIENDSHIP

-Internationational Day of Friendship on July 30 encourages forging friends near and far.
-Core to developing strong friendships worldwide is the hope that of a growing spirit of human solidarity.
+Internationational Day of Friendship on July 30th encourages forging friends near and far.
+Core to developing strong friendships worldwide is the hope of a growing spirit of human solidarity.

-The encourages making friends and building relationships with people outside of your own culture, country, or background.
-Through these relationships, a culture of peaceful understanding and mutual understanding develops.
+The day encourages making friends and building relationships with people outside of your own culture, country, or background.
+Through these relationships, a culture of peaceful and mutual understanding develops.

 - Utility friendship – co-worker, a business partner in which the purpose of the friendship is a mutual objective.